 You will have your consultation on Monday or Thursday and then have blood work and EKG after your consultation.
 You will then have surgery the next day on Tuesday or Friday.
 We recommend that you stay the night and have someone drive you home in the morning if you live in Florida.
 We have had patients driven home after the surgery if they live 2-3 hours from Fort Myers.
 They are instructed to walk around at a rest stop half way home to encourage circulation to the lower extremities.
 If you live out of state we recommend you stay for 2-3 days and leave after your postoperative appointment.

 Majority of cases are done with local (inguinal block) and IV sedation (propofol).
 General anesthesia is used if the patient is obese, the hernia is extremely large or patient requests general anesthesia

 All inguinal and umbilical incisions will be closed with absorbable sutures.
 No staples are used.
-No stainless steal wire is used as in the shouldice hernia repair.
+No stainless steel wire is used as in the shouldice hernia repair.

 On average 6-8 hernia surgeries a week.
 Dr. Tomas has been personally trained by Dr. Desarda in the No Mesh hernia repair (Desarda Technique).
 He even recently visited the center to observe several patients having surgery.
 Dr. Tomas has performed over 2500 Desarda hernia repairs in total.